-This page contains practical travel information for international travelers planning a visit to Finland during the Coronavirus pandemic.
+This page contains practical travel information for international leisure travelers planning a visit to Finland during the coronavirus pandemic.

-Please note that Finland’s healthcare is currently burdened with cases of the virus.
-If your travel insurance includes medical insurance, please contact the health provider mentioned in the policy first for advice.
-Otherwise be in contact (first by phone) with the local public health center or hospital emergency department.
+If your travel insurance includes medical insurance, please contact the health provider mentioned in the policy for advice.

 NATIONWIDE EMERGENCY NUMBER 112

 Call the emergency number only in genuine emergency situations.
 In an emergency situation, you will be treated even if you do not have a municipality of residence in Finland.
 The medical costs can be collected from you afterwards.
 The emergency number can be called free of charge from any phone.
 No area code is needed.
 If you have a mobile phone subscription that is based abroad you can still call the emergency number without an area code.